 On Father's Day, Hale shared an older photo of herself with her dad with the sweet caption, "You taught me to have soul.
 I love you daddy."
 Then, she posted another comment which read, "ugh, so fat."
 Within minutes of posting, Instagram users pointed out how hurtful her comments were, since they seemed to associate "fat" with "bad."
 The association between the two words isn't uncommon, and it's driven 30 million Americans to have had an eating disorder at some point in their lives.

 Though Hale may not have intended to contribute to the "negativity in the world" she spoke about in her interview, she unfortunately did.
 The good news is that people can learn and grow from their experiences, and Hale can, too.

 So, aside from body-negative comments, what else is on the list of dating don'ts?
 For Hale, it's all about attitude.

 "I've definitely hung out with people where I've been in a social setting and they were rude to the waiter or rude to someone, which is my biggest pet peeve," she told Remix.
-"I've had instances where someone drank too much and I saw their true colors."
+"I've had instances where someone drank too much and I saw their true colours."

 We feel you on those peeves, girl.

 Hale told Remix that she's not looking for a long-term relationship right now and that she's excited to go on more casual dates.
 Here's hoping she encounters people who are compassionate, understanding, opinionated, and open to long strolls through Central Park!